Skip to main content

 Beneficial Ownership Information (BOI)

 On Dec.
 3. a federal district court issued a decision (Texas Top Cop Shop, Inc. v.
 Garland) that found the CTA is likely unconstitutional.
-The decision includes an injunction, which applies nationally, prohibiting the enforcement of the CTA and the BOI reporting rule.
-See additional information and news articles in the resources below for next steps.
+The decision included an injunction prohibiting the enforcement of the CTA and the BOI reporting rule.
+The DOJ appealed this decision and the Fifth Circuit Court lifted the injunction on Dec.
+23. FinCEN slightly extended BOI reporting deadlines at that time.

 Beneficial Ownership Information Resources